DavidTurland/script2ansible/README.md

 Converts all operations in:
 - bash scripts
 - perl scripts

-to Ansible tasks, which in turn are used to generate playbook or role tasks
+to Ansible tasks, which in turn are used to generate Ansible playbooks or Ansible role tasks

 Also knows how to translate slack (https://github.com/jeviolle/slack) roles into new Ansible roles
 - 'scripts' can be either bash or perl
-- 'files' and their required movement are correctly trsnslted to role files, and tasks to copy
+- 'files' and their required movement are correctly translated to role files, with the corresponding task to copy

 # Bugs/ Feature requests / Pull Requests